fix8mt/fix8pro_example/README.md

 ## Before you build
 You will need the following to build this example:
-1. A supported C++ compiler and build environment
+1. A supported C++17 compiler and build environment
 1. A Fix8Pro license from Fix8MT (or an evaluation license)
 1. An installed Fix8Pro binary package